Riparian Area and Ocean Shoreline Protection Bylaw Amendments

 The proposed Amendment Bylaws 722.9 and 337.123 involve four key components and are intended to achieve a combination of alignment with the intent of provincial legislation, and consistency with provincial guidelines relating to industry standards.
 There are four specific amendments, which are described, as follows:

-On the bottom of the page, you can ask questions about the proposed amendments.
+On the bottom of the page, you can review questions asked by community members about the proposed amendments.

 Consultation has concluded on this project.